-9. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
-Then close faucets one at a time.

-- 10. Drain Toilet.
-Operate and hold toilet flush lever until water is completely drained from toilet. - 11.
-Turn air pressure off.
-Disconnect water purge adapters.
-Recap the city water inlet to avoid contamination by dirt or insects.
+- 9. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
+Then close faucets one at a time. - 10.
+Drain Toilet.
+Operate and hold toilet flush lever until water is completely drained from toilet.
+If your coach is not equipped with a tankless water heater, continue to Step 13.